LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 ##### Question 4

-We ask ChatGPT to decode the result to get the password:
+We ask ChatGPT to decode the hex result to get the password:

 ```
 Based on the previous analysis what's the possible text of 0x267337727548666f